Seirdy/seirdy.one/content/posts/password-strength.md

 My notes from Thermal Physics weren't enough to write this; various Wikipedia articles were also quite helpful, most of which were linked in the body of the article.

 While I was struggling to come up with a good expression for the minimum energy used per password guess, I stumbled upon a [blog post](https://www.schneier.com/blog/archives/2009/09/the_doghouse_cr.html) by Bruce Schneier.
-It contained a useful excerpt from his book _Applied Cryptography_[^6] involving setting the minimum energy per computation to `kT`.
-I chose a more conservative estimate for `T` than Schneier did, and a _much_ greater source of energy.
+It contained a useful excerpt from his book _Applied Cryptography_[^6] involving setting the minimum energy per computation to <var>k</var><var>T</var>.
+I chose a more conservative estimate for <var>T</var> than Schneier did, and a _much_ greater source of energy.

 [^1]: James Massey (1994).
 "Guessing and entropy" (PDF).
 Proceedings of 1994 IEEE International Symposium on Information Theory.
 IEEE. p.
 204.